A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation

 We focus in our analysis on bofops as they have a special connectivity structure which makes them highly compatible with MPNNs, as we discuss in the next subsection.
 There, the name \emph{bounded fiber operator} will become clear.

 Various graph like objects, both sparse and dense, can be represented as bofops, e.g., graphs and graphons.
-In addition, in Appendix \ref{example:spherical} we give as an example of a bofop the \emph{equator graphop}, presented in \cite{backhausz2022action}.
+In addition, in Appendix \ref{example:spherical} we give as an example of a bofop the \emph{equator graphop}, or \emph{spherical graphop} presented in \cite{backhausz2022action}.